JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 * righty: `numpy.ndarray` right lane line y coordinates
 * out_img: `cv2.math` binary mask image with linear regression and windows drawings

 **Step 10**: Now we need to calculate the horizontal and vertical pixel relation between real world and image world.
-For this we know beforehand the length of discontinuous lane lines 3m and the distance between the left and right lane line 3.7m, using the function `find_pix_meter_relations()` and these arguments we get xm_per_pix [m/pix], and ym_per_pix [m/pix].
+For this we know beforehand the length of discontinuous lane lines is 3.0 m and the distance between the left and right lane line is 3.7 m, using the function `find_pix_meter_relations()` and these arguments we get the horizontal relation xm_per_pix [m/pix], and the vertical relation ym_per_pix [m/pix].

     # Calculate the width of road in pixels
     y = UNWARPED_SIZE[1] # Evaluate the bottom of image